ails-lab/CrowdHeritage_Documentation/docs/README.md

 #### Campaign Annotating Section

-Here the user can target the collections they want to annotate.
+Here the Campaign Organizer should select the collections they want to target in the campaign.
-The can also select the *campaign purpose, orientation, feedback method and motivations* (see "Annotating an Item").
+They should also set the *campaign purpose, orientation, feedback method and motivations* (see "Annotating an Item") options.

+Through the *campaign motivation* option they can select the annotation types that will be available for the campaign.
+They can even select a combination of annotation types for the campaign, like Tagging, GeoTagging and Commenting.

-In case the user has selected *Tagging* as the campaign motivation they can set the *Semantic Tagging Vocabularies* to be used in the campaign.
+In case they have selected *Tagging* as the campaign motivation, they can set the *Semantic Tagging Vocabularies* to be used for the tagging.
-And if they want to connect different vocabularies per tag type, they can use *Semantic Tag Groupings*.
+They can also connect multiple vocabularies per tag type, by using  *Semantic Tag Groupings*.

 <img src="_media/campaign-editor-campaign-annotating.png" width="auto">

 #### Campaign Access Section

-Here, the user can select the campaign moderators and the usergroups they want to target for the campaign.
-Both fields offer auto-complete functionality.
+Here, the Campaign Organizer can add extra campaign moderators and select any specific usergroups they want to target for the campaign.
+Both options are optional and offer auto-complete functionality.

 <img src="_media/campaign-editor-campaign-access.png" width="auto">

 #### Campaign Base Annotations Section

-In this section the user can import annotations to be used as *campaign base annotations*.
-Then they can run the campaign based on these annotations.
-The annotations can either be imported from MINT or by uploading a JSON with the appropriate format.
+In this section the Campaign Organizer can import annotations to be used as *campaign base annotations*.
+Then, they can run the campaign to validate these anntotions.
+The annotations can either be imported from MINT or via a JSON with the appropriate format.

 <img src="_media/campaign-editor-campaign-base annotations.png" width="auto">

 ### Create/Edit Collection